wenkangjing/notes-launch-school/220/lesson8/_220_lesson8.md

 use `for (var prop in object)` to loop all properties/metholds

 `Object.assign`
 -  copy object reference
 -  The properties are overwritten by other objects that have the same properties later in the parameters order.
 -  primitive
 -  symblo
 -  non-enumerable cannot be copied

-# 7	Constructors and Prototypes
+   # 7Constructors and Prototypes

 -  In JavaScript, every function has a special prototype property.
 -  A function's prototype property is only useful when the function is used as a constructor

 Objects created from a Function share the same prototype object.